codedance/silken/README.md

 ##Supported Environments

 Silken will run in any standard Servlet hosting environment, including [Google App Engine](http://code.google.com/appengine/).
-Siklen is written to work with the latest version of Soy Templates
+Silken is written to work with the latest version of Soy Templates.

 ##Future